 You may be aware we added two new kittens to our house recently, Jules and Royal.
 We fed, and still do most of the time, three times a day: 7am, noon-ish, and 6:30p.
 They’re 16wks old right now.

 We feed about 50% more than an adult cat their size at 7a and 6:30p.
 They usually eat it all, but not always.
 The noon feeding is more of a snack than a meal.
 When they’re in a growth spurt they really eat like savages, and other times there’s a temporary sag in appetite.
 During the first year, sometimes to 18mos, you may need to feed by appetite, since they will grow and pause.
+Feeding more during the growth spurt then cutting back some when the spurt’s over.
 Keep in mind that as they mature out of the kitten phase, overfeeding can lead to lowered appetite and becoming picky.

 The benefit of owning a pet food company is the kittens (and our dogs) get lots of variety.
 We’ve found our kittens prefer bird proteins but also like lamb, are okay with beef, and avoid the Just Cat Venison.
 They, however, love the venison bites, all of the bites actually, all of the jerky treats, and all of the broths.
 Keeping a variety is important not to only avoid picky cats but nutritionally.
 No one protein is perfect, each having better values for some nutrients and lower values for others.
 So rotating several in their diet creates a higher average of all the nutrients.
 Rotating proteins also helps to avoid sensitivities that can develop over long periods of feeding the same protein.